promptfoo/promptfoo-docs/docs/intro.md

 ## Workflow and philosophy

-[Serious LLM development requires a systematic approach to prompt engineering](https://www.ianww.com/blog/2023/05/21/prompt-engineering-framework). promptfoo's core purpose is to help developers efficiently evaluate and compare the performance of language models using a well-structured, repeatable, and customizable process.
+[Serious LLM development requires a systematic approach to prompt engineering](https://www.ianww.com/blog/2023/05/21/prompt-engineering-framework).
+Promptfoo streamlines the process of evaluating and improving language model performance.

-The goal: informed, data-driven decisions for prompt tuning.
-At a high level, here's how to use `promptfoo`:
+The goal: **test-driven prompt engineering**, not trial-and-error.

-1. **Define your test cases**: Identify the scenarios and inputs that are relevant to your application.
-Create a set of prompts and test cases that closely represent these scenarios.
+1. **Define test cases**: Identify core use cases and failure modes.
+Prepare a set of prompts and test cases that represent these scenarios.
-2. **Configure your evaluation**: Set up your evaluation by specifying the prompts, test cases, and API providers you want to use.
-You can customize the evaluation process by configuring the input and output formats, the level of concurrency, and other options.
+2. **Configure evaluation**: Set up your evaluation by specifying prompts, test cases, and API providers.
-3. **Run the evaluation**: Execute the evaluation using the command-line tool or library.
-Promptfoo will evaluate your prompts against the specified API providers, generating side-by-side comparisons of their outputs.
+3. **Run evaluation**: Use the command-line tool or library to execute the evaluation and record model outputs for each prompt.
-4. **Analyze the results**: Review results in a structured format, such as CSV, JSON, YAML, or HTML, to make informed decisions about the best model and prompt choices for your application.
+4. **Analyze results**: Set up automatic requirements, or review results in a structured format/web UI.
+Use these results to select the best model and prompt for your use case.

 ![test-driven llm ops](https://user-images.githubusercontent.com/310310/241601160-cf0461a7-2832-4362-9fbb-4ebd911d06ff.png)

-As you collect more examples and establish a user feedback loop, continue to build the pool of test cases.
+As you gather more examples and user feedback, continue to expand your test cases.

 ### Example

-Below, we've used promptfoo to test out 3 different prompts that describe the impact of a given technology on an industry.

-By substituting a handful of example (technology, industry) pairs, we've generated a matrix of outputs that we can evaluate side-by-side - either by human or automatically.
+Using promptfoo, we evaluate three prompts describing the impact of specific technologies on various industries.
+We substitute several example (technology, industry) pairs, generating a matrix of outputs for side-by-side evaluation.

-Each output is graded according to our expectations.
-Now, we can say that Prompt #3 satisfies 80% of requirements, whereas Prompts #1 and #2 only meet 40%.
+Each output is graded based on predefined expectations.
+The results show that Prompt #3 satisfies 80% of the requirements, while Prompts #1 and #2 meet only 40%.

-We can use this technique repeatedly to ensure that we are iteratively improving prompt quality across the board.
+This technique can be applied iteratively to continuously improve prompt quality across diverse test cases.

 ![Evaluating prompts as a matrix](./assets/prompt-evaluation-matrix.png)